Meiliger/SQL/SQL Mate Academy/README.md

 ON category.id = product.category_id
 WHERE category.name = 'Beverages';
 ```
 *31. Find information about the GPA in each subject for the student with id 3.
-The result should be presented in the column named pupil_mark in the following form: [first_name] [last_name]: [subject] - [average mark].*
+The result should be presented in the column named pupil_mark in the following form: [first_name] [last_name]: [subject] - [average mark]*
 ```sql
 SELECT CONCAT(first_name, ' ', last_name, ': ', subject, ' - ', AVG(mark)) AS pupil_mark
 FROM pupil